Fresh Aire VI

 Fresh Aire VI is Mannheim Steamroller's sixth album in the Fresh Aire series, and seventh overall.
 Fresh Aire VI was released in 1986, and is inspired by Greek mythology.
-It was Manheim Steamroller's second album to appear on the Billboard album chart, reaching #155 in January 1987.
+It was Mannheim Steamroller's second album to appear on the Billboard album chart, reaching #155 in January 1987.

 Tracks two through four comprise the "Rhodes Suite."
 Tracks seven through nine comprise the "Orpheus Suite."
 Track ten, "Sirens," consists of four different parts: "Crash and the Call", "The Dance", "The Singing Contest" & "Farewell."